pipedude/evi-run/README.md

 | **Pay** | Monetized with balance system | Commercial applications, SaaS |

 **⚠️ Important for Pay mode:**
-Pay mode enables monetization features and requires activation through project token economics.
-You can use your own token (created on the Solana blockchain) for monetization.

-To activate Pay mode at this time, please contact the project ([developer](https://t.me/playa3000)) who will guide you through the process.

-Note: In future releases, project tokens will be publicly available for purchase, and the activation process will be fully automated through the bot interface.
+Pay mode enables monetization features.
+To activate this mode, the owner must burn a certain amount of $EVI tokens.
+The platform supports custom tokens created on the Solana blockchain for monetization purposes.

 ---